Lexmark-anandi/marketing-hub/README.md

 # marketing-hub
-A repository to maintain mmarketing hub related code base
+A repository to maintain marketing hub related code base